 But we can agree that it’s important to have teenagers who are growing up to be thoughtful and caring members of their communities.
 Families across the political and ideological spectrum want to raise young people who care about and participate in the well being of our nation.

 As parents, we know that raising healthy children is a daily challenge.
 Keeping our kids healthy isn’t a concern only when they are sick or visiting the pediatrician for a well-child visit.
-Rather, it’s a matter of paying attention to their day-to-day habits, including eating, sleeping, and getting exercise, to keep them healthy.
+Rather, it’s a matter of paying attention to their day-to-day habits.
+That includes eating, sleeping, and getting exercise, to keep them healthy.

 Raising a healthy democracy is similar.